 + Scaled score of 20-30

-The above mentioned scores are not the test section scores.
+The scores mentioned above are not the test section scores.
 These are the scaled scores for the individual skill areas for each test section.
 The highest designation, ‘++++’ will be earned if you have answered most of the questions drawn from that skill area correctly.
 You will be given the lowest designation, ‘+’ for a skill area if you have answered a few or none of the questions drawn from that skill area correctly.
 Therefore, it will be a gross mistake on your part to completely ignore a particular skill area for a test section during your preparation.
 Even if you have attained good scores in a particular test section, these designations will demonstrate your weaknesses in a particular skill area.
 Therefore, you need to understand each of the skill areas and prepare for them accordingly.

 Scores for the Writing Test Section

 Your scores in the Writing Test section will depend upon your performance in the two essays that have been written by you.
 Scoring sessions are held immediately after each administration.
-The essays written by you are scored by well qualified educators from California and Oregon.
+The essays written by you are scored by well-qualified educators from California and Oregon.
 Each of the essays is scored according to a Writing Score Scale.
-This scoring scale is available at the official website, http://www.cbest.nesinc.com/index.asp.
+This scoring scale is available at the official website, http://www.ctcexams.nesinc.com/content/docs/CB_ISR_INSERT.pdf.
 Make sure that you go through this scoring scale to understand the criteria that is considered for scoring your essays.
 The Writing Score Scale ranges from 1 to 4.

 Each essay is assessed by at least two independent readers and the total essay score for each essay is arrived at by adding the scores given by the two readers.
 The Writing Section scores are calculated by summing up the scores for both the essays and then converting them to a scaled score of 20 to 80.
 If you do not achieve the passing standard in the Writing test section, then the essays are assessed diagnostically and you will be provided with feedback regarding those features of your writing skills that need to be improved upon for attaining the passing scores.